benpollarduk/BP.Plankton/README.md

 ![image](https://user-images.githubusercontent.com/129943363/231221471-9af8d6c2-1a84-4162-a7c8-d77878d75964.png)

 ## Notes
 This is a fairly old project now, it was started in 2013 as a bit of fun and grew from there.
-It has received some quality of life updates but requires full separation of the model from the UI before it is progressed further.
+It has received some minor quality of life updates but requires full separation of the model from the UI before it is progressed further.
 The code isn't optimised, and there are a handful of ways that the performance could be improved.
 A couple of things that really kill performance are:
  * Generating too many plankton at once
  * Using brushes with transparency
  * Generating complex sea bed paths